srukelman/micromouse/README.md

 Depth first search works by going as deep as possible in one direction (i.e. until it reaches a dead end) then it backtracks to the last spot where the path split and follows that path until it reaches a dead end.
 This continues until it finds the end.
 While this does not guarantee the shortest solution.
 This is the intuitive way to solve a maze and it makes sense to implement a similar algorithm for a micromouse.

 DFS is implemented almost identically to BFS except for the use of a Stack instead of a Queue.

+### Drawbacks of the Depth First Search
+The DFS algorithm is very efficient in terms of the number of cells visited.
+However, it is not guaranteed to find the shortest path.
+This is because it will always follow the first path it finds until it reaches a dead end.
+This means that it is possible that it will find a path that is longer than the shortest path.